intLyc/MTO-Platform/README.md

 - Add labels to the second line. <Single/Multi/Many> <None/Competitive/Constrained>
 - *Refer to the CEC17_MTSO problem implementation*

+### Add your metric

+- Inherit the **Metric.m** class from the Metric folder to implement a new metric class and put it in the Metric folder or its subfolders
+- Implement the method function result = calculate(data)
+- Add labels to the second line. <Table/Figure>
+- *Refer to the Obj.m and ConvergeObj.m metric implementation*

 ## Module

 ### I. Test Module